socomsystems/documentation/admin_manual/configuration_server/config_sample_php_parameters.rst

 configuration value is explicitly opt-in.

 After setting this value run `occ maintenance:update:htaccess`.
-Now, when the following conditions are met Nextcloud URLs won't contain `index.php`:
+Now, when the following conditions are met cyfrSpaces URLs won't contain `index.php`:

 - `mod_rewrite` is installed
 - `mod_env` is installed